-WASHINGTON, D.C. –Today, U.S. Senators Cory Booker (D-NJ) and Marco Rubio (R-FL), both members of the Senate Foreign Relations Committee, introduced a resolution supporting U.S. efforts through the Global Partnership for Education (GPE) to improve access to quality education for the poorest and most marginalized children and youth worldwide.
+WASHINGTON, D.C. –In recognition of World Teacher’s Day, U.S. Senator Cory Booker (D-NJ), the top Democrat on the Senate Foreign Relations Subcommittee on Africa and Global Health Policy, and U.S. Senator Marco Rubio (R-FL) introduced a resolution supporting U.S. efforts – including efforts through the Global Partnership for Education (GPE) – to improve access to quality education for the poorest and most marginalized children and youth worldwide.
 As the world celebrates the contributions of teachers, educators’ expertise, nurturing, and dedication will be key to achieving the 2030 Education Agenda goal of universal primary and secondary education for all children.

-“Our shared goal must be making sure every child receives a quality education, regardless of where they are born,” said Senator Booker.
-“I am proud to join with Senator Rubio again to highlight the Senate’s bipartisan commitment to ensuring the United States remains a global leader in mobilizing the resources and diplomatic support for basic education.”
+“Our shared goal must be making sure every child receives a quality education, regardless of where they are born,” Booker said.
+“I am proud to join with Senator Rubio to highlight the Senate’s bipartisan commitment to ensuring the United States remains a global leader in mobilizing the resources and diplomatic support for basic education. “

 The bipartisan resolution affirms U.S. leadership and commitment to access to quality education for children worldwide, supports the mission of the Global Partnership for Education, recognizes that U.S. investments in basic education are complemented by GPE’s efforts, and encourages increased commitments by the U.S. and other donors to ensure children throughout the world attend school and gain the education and skills they need to succeed.